pas-by/Easter-Day/README.md

 # Easter-Day
-computer the date of Easter Day. reference: Practical Astronomy With Your Calculator
+compute the date of Easter Day. reference: Practical Astronomy With Your Calculator